HUMSI — Human Security Initiative

 Feb 26, 2026Bloomington-Normal, ILBangladesh

-Joytu Chowdhury, a 24-year-old former student at Illinois Wesleyan University from Bangladesh, was arrested by ICE in December 2025 after his F-1 student visa status was terminated due to a lapse in his SEVIS record while transferring schools.
-After months in immigration detention across multiple facilities in Illinois, Missouri, and Indiana, during which he alleged inhumane conditions including inadequate medical care, overcrowding, and poor nutrition, Chowdhury self-deported on February 26, 2026, and returned to Bangladesh.
-DHS disputed his characterization of detention conditions, stating he received appropriate care.
+Joytu Chowdhury, a 24-year-old former student at Illinois Wesleyan University from Bangladesh, was arrested by ICE in December 2025 after his F-1 student visa status lapsed due to transfer-related administrative issues.
+After months in immigration detention across multiple facilities in Illinois, Missouri, and Indiana, Chowdhury alleged inhumane conditions including inadequate medical care and severe mental stress; DHS disputed these claims.
+He self-deported and returned to Bangladesh in February 2026, leaving behind his U.S. citizen wife.
+Chowdhury stated that detention conditions forced him to abandon his legal fight and accept voluntary departure.

 Man who died in Louisville jail was subject to ICE detainer